Don Cupitt and Sea of Faith Archive

 Scope and Content

-The Don Cupitt Archive contains the working library of Don Cupitt, Don Cupitt’s personal records, and records relating to the Sea of Faith TV series and network.
+The archive contains Don Cupitt’s personal records, as well as records relating to the Sea of Faith TV series and network.

 The records from the Sea of Faith TV series and network have yet to be processed, however, they contain correspondence relating to the original 1984 BBC TV series, plus its subsequent repeat broadcast in 1986, and offer a measure of the public reaction to the programmes and provides a unique insight into the diverse and changing attitudes towards religion in the last quarter of the twentieth century.
 They also contain various theses and dissertations on Cupitt’s thought, as well as collected materials from the SoF Network in the UK, New Zealand, and Australia.